By Joshua Farnsworth

 Buy a Folding Rule

-I recently attended a tool collector’s meeting all about measuring devices, so what I share here is from people that know more about me!
+I recently attended a tool collector’s meeting all about measuring devices, so what I share here is from people that know much more about measuring tools than I do!

 First off, traditionally a “rule” is for measuring and a “ruler” is for drawing a straight line.
 Folding rules are used for somewhat-precision measuring.
 You can find vintage folding rules for really cheap, but beware; not all folding rules are created equal.
 Stay away from anything new.

-Here’s what to look for: (1) make sure the numbers & lines aren’t worn off, (2) make sure the metal joints are in good shape (try applying oil), (3) not wobbly, (4) rounded tops are more valuable.
+Here’s what to look for: (1) make sure the numbers & lines aren’t worn off, (2) make sure the metal joints are in good shape (try applying oil), (3) not wobbly, (4) rounded tops are more valuable (which may not matter to you).

 Most good folding rules are made out of boxwood, and not painted.
 Chris Schwarz recommends the Stanley No. 62 folding rule, which I love.
 Here are links to a couple vintage folding rules that I recommend: